Why Sell Mineral Rights

-In addition to the guaranteed payout that selling your mineral rights can provide, there is also considerable benefit in taking action sooner rather than later.
-One of the greatest reasons to consider selling your mineral rights now, rather than waiting to sell your rights or land for development, is to have cash in hand almost immediately.
+In addition to the guaranteed payout that selling mineral rights can provide, for mineral owners, there is also considerable benefit in taking action sooner rather than later.
+One of the greatest reasons to consider selling mineral rights now, rather than waiting to sell your rights or land for development, is to have cash in hand almost immediately.
 Whether you need money now, or you want to save up for a rainy day, selling your mineral rights will provide you with quick and reliable money, giving you financial protection in the event that unexpected financial needs arise.

 Another great incentive to sell mineral rights now is that the timing has never been better.
-The United States is currently experiencing an energy and natural gas boom, meaning that buyers are willing to pay top dollar to capitalize on this ever-increasing market.
+The United States is currently experiencing an energy and natural gas boom, meaning that buyers are willing to pay top dollar per royalty acre to capitalize on this ever-increasing market.
 However, as history has shown, energy booms do not last forever, and so striking while the proverbial iron is hot is a must for anyone who is looking to truly capitalize on the potential financial value of their oil, mineral, and gas rights.

 Should I Sell or Lease my Mineral Rights?